developerY/BasePro/core/ui/src/main/java/com/ylabz/basepro/core/ui/util/README.md

 So if you’re deep in **Compose**, prefer `DebugAlert`.
 If you just need a “did this fire?” ping while building logic — use `Toast`.

----

-Would you like me to show a version of `DebugAlert` that auto-dismisses after a few seconds (to behave more like a Toast but still Compose-aware)?